Hats-Protocol/ERC721-eligibility-latest/README.md

 2. The auction for their NFT has been settled
 3. No subsequent auctions have been settled

+Additionally...

-If a subsequent auction has been settled without a winner (e.g. because there were no valid bids) then no account is considered eligible.
+- If a subsequent auction has been settled without a winner (e.g. because there were no valid bids) then no account is considered eligible.
+- If the subsequent auction(s) was skipped for founder tokens, then the account that owns that last actually-auctioned NFT is considered eligible.

 ## Development